Cold homes have a significant impact on people's health. One the best ways of keeping yourself well during winter is to stay warm.

 - Keep your home warm.
-Your main living room should be between around 18-21C (65-70F) and the rest of the house at a minimum of 16C (61F).
+In rooms you mostly use, such as the living room or bedroom, try to heat them to at least 18°C if you can, particularly if you have a pre-existing medical condition.
 You can also use a hot-water bottle or electric blanket (but not both at the same time) to keep warm while you are in bed.

 - Eat well.
 Food is a vital source of energy, which helps to keep your body warm.
 Try to make sure that you have hot meals and drinks regularly throughout the day and keep active in the home if you can.

 - Wrap up warm, inside and out.
 Layer your clothing to stay warm and wear shoes with a good grip if you need to go outside.
+Wearing several layers of clothing will keep you warmer than one thicker layer.
 If possible, stay inside during a cold period if you have heart or respiratory problems.

 - Check on older neighbours or relatives to make sure they are safe and well.
 Make sure they are warm enough, especially at night, and have stocks of food and medicines so they don't need to go out during very cold weather.
-If you are worried about a relative or an elderly neighbour, contact your local council or ring the Age UK helpline on 0800 00 99 66.
+If you are worried about a relative or an elderly neighbour, contact your local council or ring the Age UK Advice Line on 0800 678 1602.